loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Development often happened in Sprints.
-The term sprint was coined by the Zope people.
+    Development usually happens in sprints.
+The term "sprint" was coined by the Zope community.

-    In 2003 there even was a sprint in a real Castle in Austria.
-    Hosted by a real prince.
-And a austrian tv-crew was there reporting about the sprint.
+    In 2003 there was a sprint in a real castle in Austria, hosted by a real life prince.
+An Austrian TV crew was there reporting about the sprint.

-    Remember: Back then is was still a weird thing that people spent their free time and their own money to travel and work on something that they then give away for free to people they don't know.
+    Back then it was still a weird thing that people would spend their free time and their own money to travel and work on something that they would then give away for free to people they didn't know.

-    Nowadays when you read bug-report on github it sometimes feels like everybody expects you to work for free to do their job.
+    Nowadays when you read a bug report on GitHub it sometimes feels like everybody expects you to work for free to do their job.

-    And a couple of weeks ago we held a anniversary sprint in the same castle.
+    Last month we held a 15th anniversary sprint in the very same castle, with the very same prince.

 ----